sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 browsers that don't support it will just ignore the flexbox layout and fall back to the old style layout.

-Zoe Gillenwater did a great presentation on this a few months back, her site is down at the moment, (hopefully back up soon), but [here's a link to her presentation](http://www.slideshare.net/zomigi/putting-flexbox-into-practice).
+Zoe Gillenwater did a great presentation on this a few months back, [here's a link to her presentation](http://zomigi.com/blog/flexbox-presentation/).

 You have to support IE8 and 9 and it needs to look exactly they same.